Final Project

 The Course Project is an opportunity for you to apply what you have learned in class to a problem of your interest.
 Potential projects usually fall into these two tracks:

 One restriction to note is that this is a Computer Vision class, so your project should involve pixels of visual data in some form somewhere.
 E.g. a pure NLP project is not a good choice, even if your approach involves ConvNets.
+Related areas like shape analysis which are important part of vision conferences, will be allowed.

-We have compiled a list of project ideas for inspiration that combine recent trend and interesting applications.
+We have compiled a list of project ideas for inspiration (TBD) that combine recent trend and interesting applications.
 Note that you do not need to pick one from here.
 Rather, these can be served as starting points for you to find the ideas that excite you.

 To get a better feeling for what we expect from CS231n projects, we encourage you to take a look at the project reports from previous years: